Haivision/srt/docs/handshake.md

 on the listener side will have the exactly same value set and it can be retrieved using the same option.
 This gives the listener a chance to decide what to do with this connection - such as to decide which stream to send in the case where the Listener is the stream Sender.
+This feature is not predicted to be used for Rendezvous connection, as it hardly makes sense.